Trayvon Martin murder case jury selection drags into third day

 Zimmerman, a light-skinned Hispanic, walked free without being charged for 44 days after he admitted killing the 17-year-old Martin with a single shot from his 9mm handgun in the town of Sanford in central Florida near Orlando.

-Police initially declined to arrest Zimmerman on grounds he acted within the guidelines of Florida's loosely written self-defense laws during a nightime confrontation that was observed by several eyewitnesses who gave varying accounts to police.
+Police initially declined to arrest Zimmerman on grounds he acted within the guidelines of Florida's loosely written self-defense laws during a confrontation, with no eyewitnesses, in a gated community.

 A subsequent firestorm of controversy forced the Sanford police chief to step down and the chief prosecutor to remove himself from the case.